rosshemsley/beamer_template/README.md

 # XeLaTeX Beamer Template

 A flat, nice, Beamer theme.
 Because Beamer themes are almost universally horrible.
-This theme is a fork of [], and has been modified to improve the build process.
+This theme is a fork of  `KLINGTdotNET`, and has been modified to improve the build process.

 ## Requiremenets